Review

 Crossovers are everywhere these days and the Qashqai is the UK’s favourite.
 We’ve been lapping up the Sunderland-built model since 2007, with just as many registered to company fleets as private individuals.

-This third-generation model promises better efficiency, more technology and improved driveability.
-While it takes on a new, more futuristic look, the core elements of the old model remain.
+This third-generation model provides better efficiency, more technology and improved driveability.
+While it has a new, more futuristic, look the core elements of the old model remain.

 At its heart, the new Qashqai is a sensible, safe and reasonably nimble family SUV.